Kentucky vs. Mississippi State NCAA Football Odds, Plays and Insights | October 30, 2021

 Mississippi State Stats and Trends

-- The Bulldogs have covered the spread twice this year when underdogs by 1.5 points or more (in four chances).
+- The Bulldogs have been underdogs by 1.5 points or more four times this year and have covered the spread twice.

-- Mississippi State's games this season have hit the over on two of seven set point totals (28.6%).
+- Mississippi State's games this year have hit the over on two of seven set point totals (28.6%).

-- Mississippi State is 3-3 against the spread and 4-2 overall in games when it puts up more than 19.3 points.
+- When Mississippi State puts up more than 19.3 points, it is 3-3 against the spread and 4-2 overall.

-- When Mississippi State piles up over 320.9 yards, the team is 2-3 against the spread and 3-2 overall.
+- Mississippi State is 2-3 against the spread and 3-2 overall when the team picks up more than 320.9 yards.

 - The Bulldogs have turned the ball over eight more times (12 total) than the Wildcats have forced a turnover (4) this season.